Secrets to Steal From People Who Never Get Hacked

 The rising problem of cybercrime

 Cybercrime is a massive problem that doesn’t look like it’s going to get better anytime soon.
-Cybersecurity Ventures’ latest annual report estimates that cybercrime will cost the world $10.5 trillion annually by 2025.
+Cybersecurity Ventures reports that cybercrime will cost the world $10.5 trillion annually by 2025.
 That staggering figure takes into account a multitude of factors, including stolen money, lost productivity, restoration, and the deletion of hacked data and systems.

 And cybercriminals don’t only go after big organizations.
-“The victims of cybercrime involve individuals, organizations, and businesses alike—virtually everyone from all walks of life,” explains the experts at SSLStore.
-In its 2018 Internet Crime Report, the FBI’s Internet Crime Center (IC3) says it receives an average of 900 cybercrime complaints per day.
+“The victims of cybercrime involve individuals, organizations, and businesses alike—virtually everyone from all walks of life,” according to the experts at SSLStore.
+In its 2020 Internet Crime Report, the FBI’s Internet Crime Complaint Center said it receives an average of 2,000 cybercrime complaints per day.

 They never shop on a website with an “http” URL